SimonPadbury/baselayer-3/README.md

 * A modern CSS reset
 * Foundational accessibility features
-* A lightweight system of utility classes for controlling dimensions, positioning, spacing, borders, text, images, and colors
 * Container-responsive typography and spacing
 * Container query responsive layouts using grid and flexbox
 * Styled form elements and buttons
+* A lightweight system of utility classes for controlling dimensions, positioning, spacing, borders, text, images, and colors
-* A color system based on `color-mix()` shades for for text, borders, and backgrounds
+* A color system based on `color-mix( in OKLCH)` shades for for text, borders, and backgrounds
 * Built-in dark mode (requires a simple JavaScript theme toggler — example provided)
 * Control of many of these things using CSS variables (custom properties)

-Baselayer uses some modern web technologies such as CSS Grid, CSS math functions (e.g. clamp), CSS variables, CSS cascade layers, and the color-mix function.
-Therefore it supports only up-to-date (2023 forward) evergreen web browsers (Safari, Firefox, Chrome, Edge, etc.).
+Baselayer uses modern CSS technologies such as grid, functions (e.g. `clamp()`, `color-mix()`, `light-dark()`), `var()` custom properties, and CSS class nesting.
+Therefore it supports only “Baseline: Widely available” (2023 forward) web browsers such as Safari, Firefox, Chrome, Edge, etc. — see [MDN: Basline compatibility](https://developer.mozilla.org/en-US/docs/Glossary/Baseline/Compatibility).

-(If you would rather use media queries instead of media queries, or if you need to support older browsers a while longer, all you need to do is search-and-replace `@container` → `@media`.)

 **Documentation:** [https://simonpadbury.github.io/baselayer-3/](https://simonpadbury.github.io/baselayer-3/)